-Computing

-- Research combining text and graphics. - Select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals.

-E Safety

-- Use technology safely, respectfully and responsibly. - Recognise acceptable/unacceptable behaviour and identify a range of ways to report concerns about content and contact.

-RE

-What does it mean to be Christian in Britain today?

-- Describe some examples of what Christians do to show their faith, and make connections with some Christian beliefs and teachings - Describe some ways in which Christian express their faith through hymns and modern worship songs - Suggest at least two reasons why being a Christian is a good thing in Britain today, and two reasons why it might be hard sometimes - Discuss links between the actions of Christians in helping others and ways in which people of other faiths and beliefs, including pupils themselves, help others

-PSHE - Changing Me

-- Know that in animals and humans lots of changes happen between conception and growing up. - Know that in nature it is usually the female that carries the baby. - Know that in humans a mother carries the baby in her uterus (womb) and this is where it develops. - Know that babies need love and care from their parents/carers. - Know some of the changes that happen between being a baby and a child. - Know that the male and female body needs to change at puberty so their bodies can make babies when they are adults. - Know some of the outside body changes that happen during puberty. - Know some of the changes on the inside that happen during puberty. - Identify what I am looking forward to when moving to my next class.
+RE What does it mean to be Christian in Britain today? • Describe some examples of what Christians do to show their faith, and make PSHE - Changing Me Know that in animals and humans lots of changes happen between conception and growing up.
+Know that in nature it is usually the female that carries the baby.
+Design and Technology Construction - pop up book Select suitable tools and equipment, materials and components.
+Explain choice of tools and equipment depending on connections with some Christian beliefs and teachings Describe some ways in which Christian express their faith through hymns and modern worship songs Suggest at least two reasons why being a Christian is a good thing in Britain today, and two reasons why it might be hard sometimes Discuss links between the actions of Christians in helping others and ways in which people of other faiths and beliefs, including pupils themselves, help others Know that in humans a mother carries the baby in her uterus (womb) and this is where it develops.
+Know that babies need love and care from their parents/carers.
+Know some of the changes that happen between being a baby and a child.
+Know that the male and female body needs to change at puberty so their bodies can make babies when they are adults.
+Know some of the outside body changes that happen during puberty.
+Know some of the changes on the inside that happen during puberty.
+Identify what I am looking forward to when moving to my next class.
+Skills and techniques to be used.
+List the order of the main stages of making and formulate a plan as a guide to making.
+Measure, mark out, cut and shape a range of materials and components with increasing accuracy.
+Assemble, join and combine materials and components with increasing accuracy.
+Apply a range of finishing techniques, with increasing accuracy.
+Use an increasing and correct technical vocabulary to describe different mechanical mechanisms.
+Understand how mechanical systems (leavers and linkages) create movement.
+Art (continued from term 5) Printing Exploring colour mixing through printing, us two colours and variety of paper.
+Using printing to represent the natural environment.
+Modern Foreign Languages Time Listen attentively to spoken language and show understanding by joining in and responding.
+Explore the patterns and sounds of language through the sound and meaning of words.
+Engage in conversations; ask and answer questions; expland respond to those of others; seek clarification and here Be able to play competitive games, modified where appropriate, and

-Design and Technology

-Construction - pop up book

-- Select suitable tools and equipment, materials and components. - Explain choice of tools and equipment depending on skills and techniques to be used. - List the order of the main stages of making and formulate a plan as a guide to making. - Measure, mark out, cut and shape a range of materials and components with increasing accuracy. - Assemble, join and combine materials and components with increasing accuracy. - Apply a range of finishing techniques, with increasing accuracy. - Use an increasing and correct technical vocabulary to describe different mechanical mechanisms. - Understand how mechanical systems (leavers and linkages) create movement.

-Art (continued from term 5)

-Printing

-- Exploring colour mixing through printing, using two colours and variety of paper. - Using printing to represent the natural environment.

-History

-Completed in Term 5

-Physical Education

-Athletics

-- Use running, jumping, throwing and catching in isolation and in combination. - Be able to play competitive games, modified where appropriate, and apply basic principles